tosabas/treeSpider/README.md

 The `autoInitialize: false` tells TreeSpider to not initialize by default, and it gets initialized once the `initialize` method has been called.

-See the Methods documentation for all the available methods.
+See the [Methods page in the documentation](https://paulosabayomi.github.io/treespider-doc/docs/methods) for all the available methods.

 ## Events